Building Act 1993

 The Building Regulations 2018 (the Regulations) are derived from the Building Act and contain, among other things, the requirements relating to:

 - enforcement of the Regulations

 The Regulations adopt the Building Code of Australia as a technical reference that must be complied with.

 New regulations or amendments to current regulations can be made according to the requirements of the Subordinate Legislation Act 1994.
 That Act sets out requirements for the preparation, making and publication of new or amending regulations and requirements for a regulatory impact statement.

 The Plumbing Regulations 2008 (the Regulations) are derived from the Act and contain among other things:

 - defining scopes for the various classes of plumbing work

-- setting out qualification and experience eligibility requirements for registration and licensing
+- qualification and experience eligibility requirements for registration and licensing

-- the fees payable for registration and licensing applications
+- the fees payable for registration and licensing applications; and

 - the technical requirements that work performed in specified classes of plumbing must comply with.